Ashmin-Bhujel/Personal-Portfolio/README.md

-# Web Technology Final Project
+# Personal Portfolio

-A Simple web application built using HTML, CSS and JavaScript.
+A Simple personal portfolio website built using HTML, CSS and JavaScript.

+ashmin-bhujel